replaceitem/carpet-discarpet/README.md

 ### `on_chat_message(text,type)`

 Event that execute on chat messages, for example to be used to redirect chat messages to a discord chat.
 WARNING: DO NOT print out ANYTHING inside this event that would execute this event AGAIN!
-THE SERVER WILL CRASH because of never ending RECURSION!
+THE SERVER WILL CRASH because of never ending recursion!

 `text` -> String: Text of the chat message